trikaloudis/aquomixlab_heatmaps/README.md

 You can apply log10 transformation and/or normalization (center scaling).
 Select your favorite color palette.
 Suports svg (vector), pdf (vector) and png exports.
+An example csv file with data is available in this folder.